selimslab/selimslab.github.io/_NOTES/stem/natural-sciences/health/how-to-deal-with-pain.md

 This nerve block is wearing off and it's gone from itching, to tingling, to the feeling of an ice pick shoved into my deltoid and armpit every few minutes.

 I burst into tears at physical therapy today.
 The year just hit me all at once.
 It hurts.
-Between diabetes and this temporary paralysis, it’s been a week.
+Between diabetes and this temporary paralysis, it's been a week.
 2020 is ass.
-It’s OK.
+It's OK.
 Happens a few times a decade.
 Maybe it happens to you twice a week.
 Let it out, listen to your body.

 WHY AM I TELLING YOU THIS?